Gh053d413x/Admin_Terminal/README.md

 # Admin Terminal `Alpha`

-## Alpha 1.31
+Alpha 1.31

-Software is free, you can edit and customize it because it is Open Source!
+Software is open source, you can edit and customize and modify it anyway you want.

 ---